devoln/Intra/ReadMe.md

 ### Supported platforms:
 - Windows;
 - Linux;
+- FreeBSD;
+- Emscripten;
-- Expected: FreeBSD, Android, Emscripten.
+- Expected: Android.

 For now the library is unstable and lacks tests and documentation.
 It is not recommended to use in production.